zodimo/go-sqlcl/README.md

 For more examples, see the [examples](./examples) directory.

+## Testing

+This package supports multiple testing approaches:

+### Unit Tests

+Standard Go unit tests that don't require external resources.

+### Integration Tests

+Tests that require a working SQLcl installation and optionally a local Oracle database.

+### Container-Based Tests

+For more reliable and reproducible testing, this project includes container-based tests using [testcontainers-go](https://github.com/testcontainers/testcontainers-go) with Oracle XE containers.
+This approach eliminates the need for a local Oracle installation, making it easier to run tests in CI/CD environments.

+See [test/README.md](./test/README.md) for detailed information on how to run the different types of tests.

 ## SQLcl Documentation

 For more information about Oracle SQLcl, see the official documentation: